home-assistant/home-assistant.io/source/_integrations/avea.markdown

 ---
-title: "Elgato Avea"
+title: Elgato Avea
-description: "Instructions on how to integrate Elgato Avea with Home Assistant."
+description: Instructions on how to integrate Elgato Avea with Home Assistant.
 logo: avea.png
 ha_category:
   - Light